Plotting

 Methods

-plot_file(path)Load and plot a PMon Parquet file
+plot_file(path)boolLoad and plot a PMon Parquet file.
+Returns True on success.

 Output